cern-cta/CTA/continuousintegration/orchestration/README.md

 - It is not yet possible to redeploy individual subcharts of the `cta` chart.
 - It only supports handling a single library.
 What if there are multiple libraries?
 How to handle multiple library configurations?
 - Authentication is currently somewhat hardcoded.
+- The `init_pod.sh` script requires every pod to run in priviledged mode